isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 <p>As a member of the Guzheng Ensemble, Yang Le showed strong dedication
 by mastering the instrument within a year despite having no prior experience.
-Her perseverance contributed to the ensemble attaining a Certificate of Distinction at the 2025 Singapore Youth Festival Arts Presentation.
-She also took initiative in organising logistics for the Guzheng booth during the school’s Sports and Aesthetic Carnival and seniors’ farewell celebrations, demonstrating responsibility and teamwork.</p>
+Her perseverance contributed to the ensemble attaining a Certificate of Distinction at the 2025 Singapore Youth Festival Arts Presentation.</p>
 <p>In an interview, Yang Le expressed sincere appreciation for her Economics
 and Home Tutor, Serena Soh, for her unwavering support throughout her time in junior college.
 She shared that Ms Soh consistently went the extra mile